naobservatory/mgs-pipeline/README.md

   * What are the relative abundances of species of interest?
   * What sort of cross-sample variation is there?

+## Status

+As of 2023-02-27 handles the Rothman 2021 data up through cleaning.
+Todo:

+* Quality control
+* Species classification
+* Other data sources

 ## Design

 ### Data storage